I’m Pat and I watch too much racing – although I don’t watch as much as I did when I started this blog.

-I read more articles and blog posts about it than is surely healthy.
-I’ve got a stack of books to read about it but never seem to find the time because I’m watching races.
+I read more articles and blog posts about motorsports than is surely healthy.
+I’ve got a stack of books to read but never seem to find the time because I’m watching races, listening to podcasts or reading the monthly magazines.
 People say I should stop and get a hobby.
 This is my hobby.

 My favourites are the classics: Monaco GP, Indy 500, Le Mans 24 Hours.